jfsullivan1/jfsullivan1/README.md

 👋 Hi, I’m John Sullivan

 I'm a Masters student at Brown University, and my research interest and focus is in Artificial Intelligence.
+I'm also a full-time software engineer at Vector Informatik, GmbH!

 I'm looking to collaborate on projects for games such as mods or games themselves.
 Also, any robotics project would interest me as well.